1300 088 065

 Knowing your maximum budget means you won’t waste time chasing properties that are outside your price range or getting your heart set on a property that you absolutely love but is outside your budget.

-Getting a pre approval before you start looking for properties is important because not all banks will accept all types of properties.
+Getting pre-approval before you start looking for properties is important because not all banks will accept all types of properties.
 Some banks will not accept high-density towers in the city or homes close to high-tension power lines…

 Below are the steps involved in the pre-approval process: